TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 ### `persistQueryClientRestore`

-This will attempt to restore a persister's stored cached to the active query cache.
+This will attempt to restore a persister's stored cached to the query cache of the passed queryClient.

 ```ts
 persistQueryClientRestore({